sharkrf/osp-http-api/README.md

 **dejitter_buf_tc0_pkts** and **dejitter_buf_tc1_pkts** contain dejitter buffer packet count values since the last call of *status.cgi*.
 If the current modem mode is non-TDMA, then ignore *dejitter_buf_tc1_pkts*.

+The packet and byte UDP traffic counters are monotonically increasing 32 bit values.

 Response:
 ```json
 {